 Each pattern is a PDF digital file that you can download instantly and print from home.
-This court shoe / pump upper pattern is designed to be used alongside the I Can Make Shoes womens mid-height lasts (reference 002).
+This peep toe pattern is designed to be used alongside the I Can Make Shoes women's mid-height lasts (reference 002).

 Similar to the classic court shoe, the peep toe is the perfect construction to make when you are starting your shoemaking journey.
 Popularised in the 1930s and 1940s, this style is a vintage classic that never goes out of fashion - and is perfect for showing off your fresh pedi. 😉

 You have the option to purchase sizes individually or the whole size range.

 This is a 3/4 cut court shoe pattern which means there is a closed side seam and a closed back seam.
 The pattern is the same for the upper and lining.
 The 5mm allowance along the topline of the pattern serves as both the folding allowance of your upper, as well as the trimming allowance of your lining.

 You may be wondering...
 Why is that extra inside quarter pattern not part of the rest of the pattern so it can just be one continuous piece?